domiadev/satisfactory-savegame-prometheus-exporter/README.md

 ## Usage

+The `SAVEGAME_LOCATION` environment variable can be a URL or a local path to a file or a folder.
+If a folder is supplied, it will recursively find the latest file.

-While you can run the `bin` scripts with `npm exec cli` or `npm exec express`, we recommend the Docker approach:
+While you can run the `bin` scripts with `npm exec cli <savegamelocation>` or `npm exec express <savegamelocation>`, the recommended approach is to use Docker as shown below.

 ```sh
 docker build -t satisfactory-savegame-prometheus-exporter .